 What we offer:

-- All of our language assessments are based on the Canadian Language Benchmarks (CLBs) and the Niveaux de Competence Linguistique Canadiens (BTC) the nationally recognized standard that measures four language skills (speaking, listening, reading and writing).
+- Our language assessments are based on the Canadian Language Benchmarks (CLBs) and the Niveaux de Competence Linguistique Canadiens (BTC). the nationally recognized standard that measures four language skills (speaking, listening, reading and writing).

 Who Is Eligible?

-If you are 18 years or older or have a high school diploma you are eligible with any of the following categories:
+If you are 18 years or older, or younger than 18 and have a high school diploma, you are eligible with any of the following categories: